theorexlabs/MAYA/README.md

 # MAYA
-MAYA : Your Own Personalized Personal Assistent
+MAYA : Your Own Personalized A.I Assistent